AlaskaAirlines/WC-Generator/docs/devSetupNpm.md

 ### Override npm

 Timing is everything and there may be times where a nested dependency is not updated with the current release and there is a desire to have that be predictable.
-A way to solve this is to usethe ["overrides"](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#overrides) feature of npm.
+A way to solve this is to use the ["overrides"](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#overrides) feature of npm.
 Please see the examples listed in this link as the feature is very flexible.

 ```js
 {